projectcalico/calico/master/reference/cni-plugin/configuration.md

       "cni.projectcalico.org/ipv4pools": "[\"default-ipv4-ippool\"]"
    ```

-- `cni.projectcalico.org/ipv6pools`: A list of configured IPv6 Pools from which to choose an address for the Pod.
+- `cni.projectcalico.org/ipv6pools`: A list of configured IPv6 Pools from which to choose an address for the pod.

    Example: